Multidimensional Principal Components (Map Viewer)

 The Component settings group includes the following parameters:

-• Dimension Reduction—The input time series data will be treated as a set of images.
+• Dimension reduction—The input time series data will be treated as a set of images.
 Principal components that extract prevalent pattens over time will be computed.
 This is the default.

-• Spatial Reduction—The input time series data will be treated as a set of pixels.
+• Spatial reduction—The input time series data will be treated as a set of pixels.
 Principal components that extract prevalent pattens and locations over time will be computed as a set of one-dimensional arrays stored in a table.

 This parameter also takes the form of a percentage (%).
 For example, a value of 90% means the number of components that can explain 90 percent of variance in the data will be computed.

-Result layer
+Result layers

 The Result layers group includes the following parameters: